 Dataset pages are a quick and easy way to provide datasets for your customers or users of Google Cloud Platform to use.

-- Your GCP project name.
+- Your Google Cloud project name.
 If you haven't already done so,

 create a project.

-- A logo or icon for the marketplace page, in the PNG format.
+- You must have a logo or icon for the Google Cloud Marketplace listing, in the PNG format.
 The background of the logo must be transparent, and not contain any text within it.

 Google: Partner Manager